al-76/DrinkApp/README.md

 ## Architecture notes
 - I've used Clean Architecture (without Use Cases because of the easy task) + MVVM with UI states (MVI) on the Presentation/UI layer.
 The app has 3 layers - UI (View, View Models), Domain (Entity, Data repositories gateways), Data (Repositories, DTO)
-- I haven't unit tested the UI layer because I think UI tests work better here (but an approach with UI testing still works and that also depends on team/app/preferences etc)
+- I haven't unit tested the UI layer because I think UI tests work better here (but of course it depends on team/app/preferences etc).
 - I've used simplified DTO with CodingKeys instead of more traditional DTO Mappers (see DrinkDTO.swift, DrinkDetailsResponseDTO.swift)

 ## Other implementation notes